Delphine Arnault

 Delphine Caroline Marie Arnault (/fr/; born 4 April 1975) is a French businesswoman who has been the chairperson and chief executive officer of Christian Dior Couture since February 2023.

 Arnault is the daughter of Bernard Arnault.
 She is a director of LVMH and has been an executive vice president of Louis Vuitton since 2013.

 Early life

-She is the elder child of Bernard Arnault from his first wife, Anne Dewavrin.
+She is the eldest child of Bernard Arnault from his first wife, Anne Dewavrin.
 She has a younger brother, Antoine Arnault, as well as three half-brothers from her father's second marriage, including Frédéric Arnault.

 Between the ages of seven and ten, Arnault and her family lived in New Rochelle, New York, where she and her brother attended a French-American school.
 She later earned degrees from the London School of Economics and EDHEC Business School (Ecole des Hautes Etudes Commerciales du Nord).

 In 1994, she was presented as a debutante at Le Bal des débutantes in Paris.